Where to Install Solar Panels

 Rooftop Solar System or Ground PV System?

-Each type of system has its own advantages and disadvantages.
+Each type of solar panel and system has its own advantages and disadvantages.

 As you can see, regarding orientation and inclination, ground-mounted systems have a wider range of choice, therefore they are preferable from this point of view.
 However, regarding space and shadings, it is hard to say who would carry the advantage.